visualengineers/sci-knowledge-base/_best-practices/design/designing-application-and-content.md

 ### Showcase

-**MIRO WORKSHOP**
+**ZELASTO WORKSHOP I**

-10 participants, same time, remote work
+Context: 10 participants, same time, remote work

-Aim: Define use case for layered-based application on an elastic display to work on for next 6 months

 1. not relevant, because our aim is to learn if the context we choose is appropriate
 2. next step: ZELASTO Workshop II